deibit/brainfuck/README.md

 Brainfuck is simple.

-Memory used to be 30.000 cells with byte size initialized to zero.
+Memory use to be 30.000 cells with byte size initialized to zero.

 There is a pointer pointing to one of the cells anytime.